Rescue to the softraid

 • Compression and checksums are cheap insurance

-• And most importantly: never underestimate what you can recover with a bit of patience and Unix philosophy
+• And most importantly: never underestimate what you can recover with a bit of patience

 Appendix